donnoel/Sift/README.md

 ⸻

 🙌 Acknowledgements
-	•	Apple for SwiftUI and its modern concurrency model
+	•	Apple for SwiftUI and its modern concurrency model.
-	•	TMDB for optional image sources (if you choose to enable them)
+	•	TMDB for Movie details.

 ⸻

 📬 Contact

-Maintained by Don Noel
+Maintained by donnoel & Bella Ai
 For questions or contributions, open an issue or pull request.

 ⸻